The Class of Miss MacMichael

 The Class of Miss MacMichael is a 1978 British comedy drama film directed by Silvio Narizzano, and starring Glenda Jackson, Oliver Reed, and Michael Murphy.
-It was based on a novel by Sandy Hutson.
+It was written by Judd Bernard based on the 1978 novel of the same name by Sandy Hutson.

 Plot

 The film depicts the attempts of an idealistic teacher, Miss MacMichael, to inspire her pupils in an inner-city London school.
 While trying to help the teens she works with, she also must fight the ultra authoritarian headmaster, Mr Sutton.